DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/tribal-production.md

 - Tribal
 ---

-# Natural Resource Production On Native American Land
+# Natural Resource Production on Native American Land

 > Extracting natural resources on Native American lands and distributing the associated revenue is a unique process involving multiple stakeholders.